-A lot of popular American boy names didn't originate in the USA.
-Despite this, if you want to choose a boy name for your son that represents American culture, the options are nearly limitless.
-From strong boy names that have withstood the test of time to invented trendy names, there's an all-American name for every little boy.
+It's surprising to discover that many popular American boy names didn't originate in the USA.
+Despite this fact, if you want to choose an all-American boy name for your son that represents the country's culture, the options are nearly limitless.
+From classic and strong names that have withstood the test of time, to trendy and unique names that are certain to make a statement, there's bound to be a perfect moniker for your newest arrival.

 Most Popular Boy Names in the USA

-Every year the Social Security Administration shares a list of the top baby names registered for that year.
-The latest data is from 2018 and includes these 20 names in order.
-You'll notice that many top names in America are Biblical names, and they have shorter nicknames to accompany them.
+Every year, the Social Security Administration shares a list of the top baby names registered for that year.
+This list of American boy names is derived from the most recent name data collected in 2020 and includes 10 boy names American parents find appealing.
+It's also interesting to note that several top names in America are biblical names, and they have shorter nicknames to accompany them.

 Boy Names on the Rise in America

-Naming trends like music names or royal baby names come and go in America.
+Naming trends like becoming inspired by music names or vibing with royal baby names come and go in America.
 You can see the most current trends by checking out which names have risen the most from one year to the next.
-These are the boy names that have increased the most in popularity in the U.S. from 2017 to 2018.
-As you can see, current trends include unique names and unique spellings of popular names.
+These boy names might have once been unusual and rarely heard, but in more recent years parents have begun to gravitate to them.
+As you can see, naming trends over the last several years have shifted to include unique and cool American names for boys and monikers with interesting and unique spellings of popular names.

-One look at the Social Security Administration's list of the top names over the last 100 years will show you the most classic American boy names that have been popular throughout history.
-For some, these might seem like old-fashioned baby names, but others would call them classics.
-These names are usually shortened in everyday use, so the common nicknames are provided.
+A single glance at the Social Security Administration's list of the top names over the last 100 years will show you the most classic American baby boy names that have remained popular throughout history.
+For some parents, these choices might seem like old-fashioned or overly traditional American boy names, but others would refer to them as timeless classics.
+These names are commonly shortened in everyday use, so nicknames are provided.

 - Andrew (Andy)